flynn/flynn/source/docs/roadmap.html.md

 Flynn is currently unstable and not suitable for production environments.

-Until Flynn is production-ready our focus is on test coverage, stability, and security.
+Our focus is on test coverage, stability, and security to make Flynn production-ready as soon as possible.

 ## What's going to change